AlibabaCloudDocs/ram/intl.en-US/Product Introduction/Limits.md

 |The number of IdP descriptors that an IdP metadata file can contain|1|
 |The number of certificates that an IdP descriptor in an IdP metadata file can contain|2|

-**Note:** This topic lists only the default quotas for the items.
-You can increase the quota for certain items.
-To apply for quota increase, go to the [Quota Center](https://quotas.console.aliyun.com) page.
-You can configure quotas for a wide range of Alibaba Cloud services in Quota Center.
-For more information, see [Alibaba Cloud services that are supported by Quota Center]().